e-roy/fmp-node-wrapper/packages/api/README.md

 pnpm test:coverage      # Generate coverage report
 ```

-**Note**: Additional endpoint-specific test scripts (crypto, etf, mutual-fund, bond) are available in the package-level scripts but not exposed at the root level.
+**Note**: Additional endpoint-specific test scripts (crypto, etf, mutual-fund) are available in the package-level scripts but not exposed at the root level.

 ## Development